Call us: 10am – 6pm ET

 Drive-to-drive imaging

-Atola TaskForce allows imaging to up to 5 targets at a time at the top native speeds of the drives, and supporting data recovery from damaged media.
-TaskForce’s server-grade hardware allows running up to 6 SSD-to-SSD sessions with simultaneous hash calculation at the top native speeds of the drives.
-When it comes to HDD-to-HDD imaging, there is virtually no limit on the number of such sessions.
+TaskForce 2 lets you image to up to 5 targets at a time at the top native speeds of the drives and supports data recovery from damaged media.
+TaskForce’s server-grade hardware allows running dozens of high-speed acquisitions, for instance, 8 SSD-to-SSD sessions with simultaneous hash calculation at the top native speeds of the drives, as well as 2 NVMe-to-NVMe sessions.
+When it comes to HDD-to-HDD imaging, there is virtually no limit on the number of such sessions: use all ports of the system for as many simultaneous acquisitions as you want.

 Drive-to-file imaging